cherryservers/terraform-provider-cherryservers/docs/resources/project.md

 page_title: "cherryservers_project Resource - cherryservers"
 subcategory: ""
 description: |-
   Provides a CherryServers project resource.
-This can be used to create, modify, and delete projects
+This can be used to create, modify, and delete projects.
 ---

 # cherryservers_project (Resource)

 Provides a CherryServers project resource.
-This can be used to create, modify, and delete projects
+This can be used to create, modify, and delete projects.

 ## Example Usage